chainyo/tensorshare/docs/usage/fastapi_integration.md

 TensorShare provides built-in integration capabilities with [`FastAPI`](https://github.com/tiangolo/fastapi), a high-performance web framework for building APIs with Python.

-By combining the power of TensorShare's tensor sharing capabilities with FastAPI's intuitive and robust API development, you can easily set up an efficient server-side endpoint to handle tensor computations.
+By combining the power of TensorShare's tensor-sharing capabilities with FastAPI's intuitive and robust API development, you can easily set up an efficient server-side endpoint to handle tensor computations.

 !!! tip